Skip to content

 Where this goes wrong

+You deserve the strongest counter-arguments, not just the strongest case.
 Nine objections to the regen economy thesis, ranked by threat level, presented at their strongest.
 Some of our responses are rebuttals.
 Some are concessions.
-The authoritarianism trap, the scaling ceiling, AI concentration, co-optation as greenwashing — if this case cannot survive its best counter-arguments, it does not deserve to be made.
+The authoritarianism trap, the scaling ceiling, AI concentration, co-optation as greenwashing — if this case cannot survive its best counter-arguments, it does not deserve your trust.

 June 8, 20269 min